Updated on December 27, 2021

 A home inspection is usually a cursory, non-invasive visual examination of the general condition of a residential building, most often in connection with its sale.
-Typically, such inspections performed by professional and certified Home Inspection Frederick MD.
+Typically, such inspections are performed by professional and certified home inspectors.
 The inspector’s report provides the buyer with all of the information he needs to determine whether the home inspection was thorough enough to detect problems that would affect the homebuyer’s enjoyment of the dwelling.
 In addition, home inspectors report other data such as visible asbestos, mold, radon gas, water damage, and pest or fire hazards.
 If you are a home buyer, a home inspection report can serve as the pre-purchase home inspection in that it can alert you to potential problems so that you can make the appropriate repairs before you take possession of your new home.
 In fact, many states require home inspectors to document the state of the home they inspect before issuing a certificate of occupancy.

 It is advised that buyers research various home inspectors before selecting one to conduct the inspection.
 The buyer should ask the inspector to identify his areas of specialty.
 Buyers should then request the inspector to provide references from previous clients willing to discuss such issues as how well the inspector inspected the property, if the inspector provided satisfactory services and if the inspector offered suggestions for making the repairs.
 It is also recommended that buyers get a copy of the inspector’s report after the inspection.
 The inspector’s reports often include the specifics of the repairs needed to bring the property into compliance with local building regulations.